Westport, Connecticut

-Westport is a town in Fairfield County, Connecticut, United States, along the Long Island Sound within Connecticut's Gold Coast.
-It is 48 mi northeast of New York City.
+Westport is a town in the Fairfield County of the U.S. state of Connecticut.
+Located in the Gold Coast along the Long Island Sound, it is 48 mi northeast of New York City (about an hour away) and is part of the Western Connecticut Planning Region.
 Westport's public school system is ranked as the top public school district in Connecticut and 17th best school district in the United States.

 History

 The earliest known inhabitants of the Westport area as identified through archaeological finds date back 7,500 years.
 Records from the first white settlers report the Pequot Indians living in the area which they called Machamux translated by the colonialists as beautiful land.
 Settlement by colonialists dates back to the five Bankside Farmers; whose families grew and prospered into a community that continued expanding.
 The settlers arrived in 1693, having followed cattle to the isolated area.
 The community had its own ecclesiastical society, supported by independent civil and religious elements, enabling it to be independent from the Town of Fairfield.
 As the settlement expanded its name changed: it was briefly known as "Bankside" in 1693, officially named Green's Farm in 1732 in honor of Bankside Farmer John Green and in 1835 incorporated as the Town of Westport.

-During the Revolutionary War, on April 25, 1777, a British force of 1,850 under the command of the Royal Governor of the Province of New York, Major General William Tryon, landed on Compo Beach to destroy the Continental Army's military supplies in Danbury.
+During the Revolutionary War, on April 25, 1777, a British force of 1,850 under the command of the Royal Governor of the province of New York, Major General William Tryon, landed on Compo Beach to destroy the Continental Army's military supplies in Danbury.
 Minutemen from Westport and the surrounding areas crouched hiding while Tryon's troops passed and then launched an offensive from their rear.
 A statue on Compo Beach commemorates this plan of attack with a crouching Minuteman facing away from the beach, looking onto what would have been the rear of the troops.
+An additional statue of two cannons facing the water, a testament to the resistance the minutemen displayed, was erected on the beach in 1901.
 A sign on Post Road East also commemorates this event.